f0rk3b0mb/htb-cyberapocalypse-2023-writeup/README.md

 difficulty: very easy
 category: misc

-once you spawn the docker you get ana ip and port , use netcat to connect to the listening socket
+once you spawn the docker you get an ip and port , use netcat to connect to the listening socket

 ![screenshot](https://github.com/f0rk3b0mb/htb-cyberapocalypse-2023-writeup/blob/main/images/Screenshot%20from%202023-03-18%2018-58-54.png)